WICG/PEPC/HOWTO.md

 ## Using PEPC
 You can visit https://permission.site/pepc for a quick example and test.

 To add the PEPC element to your page simply include it as you would any other HTML element.
-It's child nodes will not render, and you can use them as fallback content in case the permission element is not supported in the current browser.
+Its child nodes will not render, and you can use them as fallback content in case the permission element is not supported in the current browser.

 ```HTML
 <permission type="camera microphone" ondismiss="promptDismiss()" onresolve="promptResolve()">